 - Just want to charge your laptop?
 Check out the best portable laptop chargers

-Best power banks for capacity
+Best everyday power banks

 If you're looking for a high capacity charger that's portable, the iMuto 20,000mAh portable charger may be for you.
 It offers a 20,000mAh capacity that will be able to charge your average smartphone over four times and still have some charge left.

-What makes the iMuto a little more useful than the other charging banks on this list is the fact you can see its exact remaining charge, not a rough estimate like in some of the competitors, so you know how much more you can charge your devices for.
-Sure, the body of the power bank is a little large and ungainly, but the screen more than makes up for it
+What makes the iMuto a little more useful than some other charging banks on this list is the fact you can see its exact remaining charge, not a rough estimate like in some of the competitors, so you know how much more you can charge your devices for.
+Sure, the body of the power bank is a little large and ungainly, but the screen more than makes up for it.

 You've likely heard of Anker, and this is one of the company's best portable chargers.
 It comes with a huge 20,100mAh battery inside, meaning this will be able to charge up your phone or tablet multiple times before it needs a recharge.

 We found it pretty snappy to use, in that it charges up quickly, and can also power up your devices speedily.
 Sure, it did heat up a bit when we were charging it, more so than other devices, but not to worrying degrees.
 This high-speed charging isn't available for all devices, only for if they use PowerIQ or VoltageBoost.
 It won't be able to use Qualcomm's QuickCharge technology, but it'll still boost your device when you're on the go.